deha886/StoreWebsite/README.md

-Here's a README text based on the project structure and modules visible in the image:

----

 # E-commerce Platform Project

 This repository hosts the code for a comprehensive **E-commerce Platform**.
 The project integrates backend, frontend, and database functionalities to create a fully functional online store.
 It includes features such as user authentication, product listing, cart management, payment processing, and more, aiming to deliver a seamless shopping experience.